dberrysynergent/jwt-example/README.md

-# Userauthfrontend
+# Angular JWT example project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project is an example of how to use JWT authentication with Angular

 ## Development server